Invention: The Baby Saver

 “At the time, my mom was pregnant with my baby sister,” said Danny.
 “I couldn’t imagine what it would be like to lose her.
 I never want this to happen to her or any other child.”

 So Danny decided to do something about it.
 He researched, brainstormed different ideas and even created prototypes.
 What he devised was a weight-activated, heat sensor that attaches to a car seat and alerts parents or guardians if a child is trapped in a hot car.
 He also came up with a name for his heroic invention: The Baby Saver.

 At the National Invention Convention, Danny was named one of the Koch Young Visioneer Award winners.
-Along with a lab coat fit for a true inventor, he won a trip to the Molex automotive research and development facility where he could learn firsthand what it’s like to continue to invent as an adult.
+Along with a lab coat fit for a true inventor, he won a trip to the Molex innovation facility where he learned first-hand what it’s like to invent as a grown-up job.